 The Maestros of Tomorrow

-We’re opening our doors early at 5:45 pm for two special performances of Dvořák’s sunny Serenade for Strings.
+We’re opening our doors early at 5:45 pm for a special performance of Dvořák’s sunny Serenade for Strings.
 As at the main concert, each movement of the piece will be conducted by a different conductor taking part in our workshop.

 Piano Concerto No. 2 in F Minor